GoSecure/pyrdp/README.md

 ```
 pip3 install -U pip setuptools wheel

-# Without GUI dependencies
+# Without GUI and ffmpeg dependencies
 pip3 install -U -e .

-# With GUI dependencies
+# With GUI and ffmpeg dependencies
-pip3 install -U -e '.[GUI]'
+pip3 install -U -e '.[full]'
 ```

 This should install the dependencies required to run PyRDP.
-If you choose to install without GUI dependencies, it will not be possible to use `pyrdp-player` without headless mode (`--headless`)
+If you choose to install without GUI or ffmpeg dependencies, it will not be possible to use `pyrdp-player` without headless mode (`--headless`) or `pyrdp-convert`.

 If you ever want to leave your virtual environment, you can simply deactivate it: